yoannrenard/place-finder/README.md

 - admin
 - PlaceFilter with validation
 - move PlaceManager->getAllFiltered() into repository
++ move the SoftDeleterPlaceUpdater into the entity (this is domain)
++ use SerializationContext (http://jolicode.com/blog/how-to-implement-your-own-fields-inclusion-rules-with-jms-serializer)
 - use cnotroller as a service
 - remove PlaceFinder root dir
-+ move the SoftDeleterPlaceUpdater into the entity (this is domain)
-+ use SerializationContext (http://jolicode.com/blog/how-to-implement-your-own-fields-inclusion-rules-with-jms-serializer)
++ remove yoannrenard/...